ulisesojeda/devwatch/README.rst

 ====
 TODO
 ====
-* Allow to define several files separated by space
-* Allow to define several files by glob expansion
 * Hot reload configuration file
 * Unit tests
 * Create PyPi package
-* Install as a separated script to be run as `devwatch`
 * FreeBSD/OpenBSD/NetBSD support
 * MacOS support